Skip to main content

 • Certified copy of the death certificate

-Documentation required by Northwest includes Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (if probate is required), along with additional paperwork that varies by account type.
+Documentation required by Northwest includes Written notice of the account owner's death (required by the Notices section of the Deposit Account Agreement), Certified copy of the death certificate, and Government-issued photo ID for the claimant, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

 When the deceased had multiple Northwest accounts, some may need separate claims while others can be handled together.
-The Trust & Estate Planning (Wealth Management) can clarify what's needed for each account type.
+The Northwest Bank Trust Department (Wealth Management) can clarify what's needed for each account type.

 Northwest